- How we collect information about you

 How we collect information about you

-By using our website, we may collect the following information about you in the following ways:
+By engaging with Churches Together in England, we may collect the following information about you in the following ways:

 Information which you give us

-We collect information about you when you fill in forms on our website and when you communicate with us.
-This includes (but is not limited to) the information you provide us with when you sign up to one of our mailing lists, fill out one of our ‘contact us’ forms, respond to a survey or book into an event.
+We collect information about you when you communicate and engage with us.
+This includes (but is not limited to) the information you provide us with when you sign up to one of our mailing lists, fill out one of our ‘Contact’ forms, email us, respond to a survey or book into an event.

-This can include your full name, address, email address, phone number, financial and credit card information, dietary preferences or access requirements.
+This can include your full name, address, email address, phone number, financial and credit card information, dietary preferences or accessibility requirements.

 You may also provide us with your photo or video footage containing your image.
 We will publish images on our website where we have your explicit consent to do so.